novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 But strawberries behave politely.
 Mangos, avocados, petrol, stock prices, and teenage growth spurts do not.
 Their curves dip, spike, or plateau in ways a straight line can’t follow.
 We could bolt on manual fixes—split the year into seasons, add a polynomial, toss in a “Christmas surge” term—but each bolt is another handwritten assumption.
 Eventually the patchwork collapses under its own specificity.

-We need an engine that can *sculpt* any curve the data whispers.
+We need an engine that can *sculpt* any curve the data whispers, by itself.

 ![Examples of machine learning algorithms]({{site:url}}/assets/nn_eg.svg)